Troubling Behavior

 When I talked this way, I found it didn’t work very well.
 I naturally blamed them, after all they were trouble at home, and that’s why they were trouble here.
 My job was to get them to stop being a problem.
 I had no understanding of what to do.
 No one could show me how.
 I had no access to the child’s point of view.
 I took my frustration home with me.
 I lay awake in bed or tried to process it all while taking a shower.

 Fortunately, we could make video recordings, observe systematically by taking data, and meet every day with others to watch the same recordings and discuss our observations.
 With documentation we began to invent alternatives.
 I tried new ways to present myself.
 I took a longer view: today was less important than incrementally working toward two months from now.
-These were amazing years of personal growth.
-I found joy.
-I found me.
 Those terrible, awful, wild young children challenged me to become more playful and loving, the true me.

-• Paying it forward, how can I help others understand this and become willing to evolve their abilities, too?
+- How can I help others understand this content and become interested in evolving their own abilities?

 Leadership acts in service to a community.
 The way leaders — teachers, parents, volunteers, — behave with children can optimize the child’s opportunities to grow out of habits that are constraining of experiences — ours and theirs — in concert with others in a community of peers.